-The Biblical account of creation is seen from human perspective of land on earth.
+The Biblical account of creation is seen from the human perspective of land on earth.
 First life on earth was tiny organisms like bacteria.
-Then vegetation started in water, gradually spreading and adapting to land.
+Then vegetation started at the edges of water and land, spreading and expanding in water and on land.
 Ancient people would not have understood micro organisms and biological processes, so the Bible skips directly to vegetation they knew.

 All celestial bodies were created from the Big Bang, starting as formless spinning gasses, too hot for light to penetrate.
 It took billions of years for them to merge, cool, solidify and achieve stable orbits.